jadeallenx/erlbrew/README.md

 Usage
 -----
-Once erlbrew is installed and executable, it accepts four basic commands:
+Once erlbrew is installed and executable, it accepts five basic commands:

 * `download`
 * `build`
 * `install`
+* `use`
+* `list`

-These commands do what it says on the tin.
-Also install implies build and download, build implies download and download implies nothing.
+These commands do what it says on the tin.  `install` implies build and download, `build` implies download.

-Finally, once you have an installed Erlang environment, use the `use` command to make erlbrew build a bunch of symbolic links in $HOME/bin/erlbrew.d/ and rehash your bash command cache.
+Once you have an installed Erlang environment, use the `use` command to make erlbrew build a bunch of symbolic links in `$HOME/bin/erlbrew.d/` and rehash your bash command cache.

+You can also use the `list` command (with no release spec) to see the installed releases available.
+A `*` will be listed next to the release currently in use.

 Supported platform
 ------------------